diverdown311/LTM_Essentials/docs/Troubleshooting/module1/lab01.rst

 tcpdump Switches
 ~~~~~~~~~~~~~~~~

+Every BIG-IP has tcpdump utility natively running within the managemet plane.
 The tcpdump command has several switches with different purposes.
 The following are some of the most commonly used.

-You can run these commands from the Jumpbox to see the output in our lab environment or you can just read through the information, it is up to you.
+You can run these commands from the Jumpbox to see the output in our lab environment or you can just read through the information as a reference guide
 To launch the SSH connection to the BIG-IP double click on the Putty shortcut on the desktop.
 Then connect to the BIGIP01 instance.
 The credentials are:

 user: 'root'
-password: 'P@ssw0rd!'
+password: 'admin.F5demo.com'

 #. **tcpdump -D**